 Whether you are bringing aboard new live chat agents or setting up your live chat dream team for the very first time, you want to make sure that you are hiring agents that will have a positive impact on your team and your customers.
 These live chat interview questions and answers will help you get to know your prospective agents, and decide if they are the best match for your company.

-The blog post is included in [eBook] Ultimate Guide to Building a Live Chat Dream Team.
-Click here to read or download the full ebook.
+This blog post is Chapter 2 in the eBook: Ultimate Guide to Building a Live Chat Dream Team.
+You can follow the links below to read other chapters:

 This first question gives your interviewee a chance to show off their understanding of the customer service industry.
 It provides key information about how familiar your candidate is with the role, and whether they know the basics of what will be required of them as a live chat agent.